Words That Start With CA

 carriage

-Noun : The act of conveying; carrying.
+Noun : (now uncommon) The act of conveying; carrying.

 Noun : A means of conveyance.